ghc-proposals/ghc-proposals/README.rst

 comment or proposal, feel free to use GitHub's "Reactions" `feature <https://help.github.com/articles/about-discussions-in-issues-and-pull-requests>`_.

-How to bring a proposal before the committee?
+How to bring a proposal before the committee
 ---------------------------------------------

 When the discussion has ebbed down and the author thinks the proposal is ready, he